azadehiranmehr/UDACITY_Pipline_project/README.md

 There are three components completed for this project.

-1. ETL Pipeline: In a Python script, process_data.py,  a data cleaning pipeline was wrot that:
+1. ETL Pipeline: In a Python script, process_data.py,  a data cleaning pipeline was written that:

    - Loads the messages and categories datasets
    - Merges the two datasets
    - Cleans the data
    - Stores it in a SQLite database
-2. ML Pipeline: In a Python script, train_classifier.py,  a machine learning pipeline was wrot that:
+2. ML Pipeline: In a Python script, train_classifier.py,  a machine learning pipeline was written that:

    - Loads data from the SQLite database
    - Splits the dataset into training and test set